-We expect to continue to incur substantial additional operating losses from costs related to continuation of product and technology development, clinical trials, and administrative activities.
-We believe that with our current cash balances and the Standby Equity Distribution agreement we will have access to sufficient working capital to sustain our planned operations through the end of 2007.
+We expect to continue to incur substantial additional operating losses from costs related to continuation and expansion of product and technology development, clinical trials, and administrative activities.
+We believe that our working capital at December 31, 2007 is sufficient to sustain our planned operations through 2008.
+Additionally, we have funds available under the Purchase Agreement provided we obtain the necessary shareholder approval to access such funds.

-Although the Standby Equity Distribution agreement provides us with up to an additional \$31.0 million of financing, subject to the receipt of required shareholder approval, we will need to seek additional financing sources to fund our product development activities, and will be required to obtain substantial funding to commercialize any products other than iloperidone or Spheramine that we may successfully develop.
-If we are unable to complete a debt or equity offering, or otherwise obtain sufficient financing when and if needed, we may be required to reduce, defer or discontinue one or more of our product development programs.
+Although the Purchase Agreement provides us with up to an additional \$24.0 million of financing, subject to the receipt of required shareholder approval, we will need to seek additional financing sources to fund our product development activities, and will be required to obtain substantial funding to commercialize any products other than iloperidone or Spheramine that we may successfully develop.
+We have decided to focus our resources toward furthering the advancement of our Probuphine development programs in the potential treatment of opioid addiction and chronic pain.
+If we are unable to complete a debt or equity offering, or otherwise obtain sufficient financing when and if needed, we may be unable to resume our DITPA and Gallium Maltolate programs and may be required to further reduce, defer or discontinue one or more of our product development programs.

-The following table sets forth the aggregate contractual cash obligations as of December 31, 2006 (in thousands):
+The following table sets forth the aggregate contractual cash obligations as of December 31, 2007 (in thousands):